Zysberg/ChessVariant/README.md

 # Stratos' Game
-A Variant of the Game of Chess.
+A turn-based tactical board game.

 ## Background
 Stratos' Game, in essence, is a combination of Stratego, Sid Meier's Ace Patrol, and Chess.
 The objective of the player is to capture (or destroy) the oponent's flag.